 Arnold, D-Fort Myers, established the committee last year as part of a settlement agreement between FGCU planners and the Responsible Growth Management Coalition (RGMC)- an environmental group dedicated to controlled growth in Lee County.
 The group objected to building the state's 10th university on the environmentally sensitive site chose for the campus in southeast Lee County.
 The committee's purpose is to determine how best to manage growth around the university without seriously impacting wetlands, wildlife and water supplies in the area.

+ASK ME ABOUT DEEPLY DISCOUNTED PRWEB DISTRIBUTION OPTIONS!
 Award-winning Journalist (former reporter), AP Style press release writing and distribution expert, CNN, WSJ, Copywriting, article writing, blog writing, web content, proofreading & editing, social media and more.
-I specialize in writing professional, AP Style press releases with organic SEO, and expert PRWEB distribution.
-I offer a press release writing package that includes (top tier) targeted PRWeb distribution for maximum visibility and search engine placement at a deeply discounted rate. ...
+Top Elance provider for six years.
+AP Style press releases with organic SEO, and expert PRWEB distribution.
+I offer a press release writing package that includes (top tier) targeted PRWeb distribution for maximum visibility ...